-All Distinguished Fellows are expected to lead, develop or take on aspects of the Centre's events, workshops and/or course development.
+All Distinguished Fellows are expected to lead, develop or take on aspects of the Centre's events, seminars, workshops, labs, incubators, podcasts, webinars and/or roundtables.
 Distinguished Fellows are remunerated for their work.
-They are appointed for one year or for the length of the development and roll out of the Centre's event, workshop or course they have been working on.
+They are appointed for one year or for the length of the development and roll out of their work with the Centre.

 Mel’s Fellowship is focused on the use of design thinking in innovating legal practice and transforming the legal client experience.
 This will include the development of practical case studies to illustrate and guide practitioners in the use of design thinking: to promote innovative thought and collaboration, and to create user and client centric legal practices, processes and business models.
 In her work with the Centre, Mel will draw on her many years of experience, including as a practising lawyer, partner of a law firm, holding senior business development roles involving leading numerous projects and programs at a top tier legal firm and, more recently, as one of Australia’s leading legal design thinking specialists.

 For more information about the Distinguished Fellowship Program or to register an Expression of Interest, please contact the Centre's Director, Terri Mottershead.